What is a sales invoice (and what to include)

 Why are sales invoices important?

-Sales invoices are important because they outline how much money your clients owe you—and cash inflow is the heartbeat of your business.
+Sales invoices are important because they outline how much money your clients owe you.
+After all, cash inflow is the heartbeat of your business.

 But besides simply tracking money owed, sales invoices also help you to: